-For further information please see or contact Ms Pru Casey - pru.casey@obhs.school.nz
+For further information please see or contact Mr Kent Twaites - kent.twaites@obhs.school.nz

-Students cannot study both Biology and Human Biology.
+Students cannot study both Biology and Applied Science.

 NCEA Level 3 / Course code: 13BIO

 Entry information: Success in level two Biology leads well to level three Biology studies.
 Students who are achieving in English and/or Mathematics will also do well in Biology.
 A minimum of 12 credits in Level 2 Biology (preferably with 8 at Merit or higher), at least 4 of which come from the externally assessed standards AS91156, AS91157.
 In addition, it is expected you will have a minimum of 12 credits in Level 2 English as pre-requisites for this course.